Silver Chips Online

+Hidden Figures, the story of three African American women that helped put the first man on the moon, is a powerful movie that shows the strength of many African Americans in the face of the adversity.
+It's a beautifully done, emotional movie that tells a story that everyone should know.

-NFL Week 16 Predictions
+NFL Playoff Predictions

-Two weeks left in the NFL season means teams will be clinching divisions and playoff berths left and right.
-Some teams may do so without stepping foot on the field, like the Cowboys did on Thursday.
+Congratulations to Ellie for winning the SCO NFL predictions this season!
+This season was full of unexpected surprises like the Cardinals and the Panthers, as well as more pleasant surprises like the Dolphins and Raiders, who have made it back to the playoffs.
+Now we're moving on to our playoff predictions.

 Opinions »